-Choosing which real estate brokerage to join is an important decision for an agent, whether they’re a seasoned veteran or just starting out.
+Choosing which real estate brokerage to join is an important decision for an agent, whether a seasoned veteran or just starting out.

 There’s a lot to consider, from the training provided to available technology and other factors.

 For example, a new agent might be more focused on training, support and mentorship, while a seasoned agent has other priorities.

 Here are some things to consider – which we found reading various real estate publications – when choosing the right fit for you.

 A franchise brokerage is one everyone knows, the national brands.
 They have offices throughout the country consisting of thousands of agents.